 The ACT and SAT: Which Test Is Right for You?

-The SAT and ACT are both standardized tests that colleges use to evaluate a student during the admission process.
-Some schools will accept both SAT and ACT scores while others show preference to one, and some schools don’t require students to submit scores for either test.
+The Scholastic Aptitude Test (SAT) and American College Test (ACT) are standardized tests that colleges use to evaluate students during the admission process.
+Some schools accept both SAT and ACT scores, others show a preference for one or the other, and some schools don’t require students to submit scores for either test.

 It’s possible to compare estimated scores across the two tests using a simple conversion chart or formula.
-It’s also worth understanding how the two tests are different, what a student can expect when taking each test, and which test might be the best to take for you.
+It’s also worth understanding how the two tests differ, what you can expect from each test, and which one might be the most suitable for you to take.

 ACT and SAT History

-In 1926, the Scholastic Aptitude Test (SAT) was developed as the Army Alpha test to measure the IQ of Army recruits.
-Over time, the format and audience for the SAT changed.
+First administered in 1926, the SAT was created as a college admissions exam and was influenced by World War I Army intelligence tests, such as the Army Alpha.
+Over time, the format and the audience for the SAT changed.
 The scoring method, format, and subjects have been adjusted over the years to better reflect the high school curriculum and college application process.

-The current version of the SAT takes three hours and includes sections on math, reading comprehension, and writing.
+The current digital version of the SAT takes 2 hours and 14 minutes to complete and includes sections on math, reading comprehension, and writing.
 The highest score a person can achieve on the SAT is 1600.

-The American College Test (ACT), created in reaction to the SAT, was first administered in 1959.
-University of Iowa Professor of Education Everett Franklin Linquist developed the standardized test to better evaluate a student’s practical knowledge instead of reasoning skills that the SAT focuses on.
+The ACT, created as a result of the SAT, was first administered in 1959.
+University of Iowa Professor of Education Everett Franklin Lindquist developed the standardized test to better evaluate a student’s practical knowledge versus the reasoning skills that the SAT focuses on.

-The modern ACT takes two hours and 55 minutes (add 40 minutes for the optional writing section) to complete.
-The test includes sections on English, math, reading, and science, plus the optional writing portion.
+The modern ACT takes two hours and 45 minutes to complete.
+The test includes sections on English, math, and reading, plus optional 40-minute writing and science portions.
 The highest score possible is 36.

 Colleges and universities generally accept both the ACT and SAT, but preparing for and taking the two tests is not the same.
 Understanding the differences between the ACT and SAT might help students decide which test to take and how they might best maximize their score.